Geometric Signatures of Switching Behavior in Mechanobiology

-Emanating from a switch point is a \textit{switch line} (orange line in Fig.~1D) marking a switch from catch to slip and/or a switch in pathway.
+Emanating from a switch point is a \textit{switch line} (orange and purple lines in Fig.~1E and F, respectively) which marks where the switch occurs.
 Specifically, the switch in behavior occurs when the minimum crosses the switch line under increasing $f$.
-Switch lines provide a global picture of switching behavior under applied force.
 A switch line emanating from an $\bm{\hat\ell}$-switch point indicates catch-slip or slip-catch via a single pathway: $\frac{d}{df}E_b=0$ when the minimum is on the switch line.
-A switch line emanating from an $\bm{\hat n}$-switch point indicates a switch in pathway, i.e. the saddle with the lowest energy barrier changes from one saddle to another.
-For a minimum on such a switch line, the energy barriers of two saddles are equal.
+A switch line emanating from an $\bm{\hat n}$-switch point indicates a switch in pathway, i.e. the lowest-energy saddle switches from one saddle to another as the minimum crosses the switch line.
+For a minimum on this type of switch line, the energy barriers of two saddles are equal.
+Switch lines partition configuration space into regions of a given behavior.
+For instance, in Fig.~1E, the minimum begins in a `catch region' and is pulled across the switch line into a `slip region' as $f$ increases.
 To third order in $V(\bm x)$, switch lines are straight lines, and equations for their direction are given in the SM.

+The framework of switch points and switch lines reveals behaviors that would otherwise be `invisible' from viewing the free energy landscape at any particular force.
+Three examples are:

+\textbf{\textit{(i)}} Consider modifying the force direction $\bm{\hat \ell}$ in Fig.~1A and E. Varying $\bm{\hat \ell}$ moves the $\bm{\hat\ell}$-switch point along the $\det(H){=}0$ curve, modifying the force at which the switch from catch to slip occurs.
+Fig.~1G shows the behavior for any given direction $\bm{\hat \ell}$.
+Slip behavior occurs for a wide range of directions that are roughly aligned with the reaction pathway of bond rupture (i.e the direct path from minimum to saddle).
+For force directions opposite to the reaction pathway, the force stabilizes the bond, acting as a ``pushing" force rather than a ``pulling" force.
+Between the slip regime and stabilizing regime are catch-slip regimes.
+As indicated, the $\bm{\hat\ell}$ in Fig.~1A and E falls into the catch-slip regime.